danth/stylix/docs/src/lib/wallpaper-constructors.md

 ## notes
-- only static images are currently functioning for the gnome desktop enviornment as well as kde on wayland
+- only static images and slideshows are currently functioning for the gnome desktop enviornment
 - applications that can not display a dynamic image like a gif or slideshow will default to a static image

 ## mkStaticImage